MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoStorageQuota.md

 ```

 ## DESCRIPTION
-This Cmdlet shows the storage on the current location or all locations in a multi-geo SPO tenant
+This Cmdlet shows the storage on the current location or all locations in a multi-geo SPO tenant.

 ## EXAMPLES